apache/airflow/dev/README_RELEASE_PROVIDER_PACKAGES.md

 - Copy the documentation to the ``airflow-site`` repository

-**NOTE** In oder to run the publish documentation you need to activate virtualenv where you installed apache-airflow with doc extra:
+**NOTE** In order to run the publish documentation you need to activate virtualenv where you installed apache-airflow with doc extra:

 * `pip install apache-airflow[doc]`